 You will need extra water!
 I always make sure there is a spare water bottle or two in the bag.
 And not just for hydration!
 You can use the extra water to wash off cuts or dirty hands as well.

 And don’t forget the snacks.
 Especially if you are going to be out on the fields for a long day.
-Pack protein heavy snacks with nuts and fresh fruit is always a hit (we like to do orange slices)!
+Pack granola bars and protein heavy snacks with nuts and fresh fruit is always a hit (we like to do orange slices)!

 Consider keeping a spare change of clothes.
 This step is optional.
 We, fortunately, live 5 minutes from our baseball field so it wouldn’t take long to run home for a change of clothes.
 But, you may want to consider keeping a spare set in your bag because you just never know when they might need a change of clothes!